rieske/cloudflare-logs-forwarder/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).

-- cloudflare-logs-forwarder-function/src/main - Code for the application's Lambda function.
+- lambda - Code and tests for the application's Lambda function.
-- cloudflare-logs-forwarder-function/src/test - Tests for the application code.
 - template.yaml - A SAM template that defines the application's AWS resources.

 The application itself is written in Java11 and built using Gradle.
-The deployment uses several AWS resources, including Cloudformation, Lambda functions and an S3 bucket.
+The deployment uses several AWS resources: Cloudformation, Lambda and an S3 bucket.
+See [Deployment](#Deployment) section below for required permissions.

 ## Build